Multiple Points of Presence (MPoP)

 Spark Communications Services supports two kinds of endpoints.

 Persistent endpoints are created and exist for a long time.
-The Android, iOS, and Linux versions of the SDK are persistent endpoints.
+The Android and iOS versions of the SDK are persistent endpoints.
 Typically, this type of endpoint exists until the application is uninstalled.
 When running, these endpoints are always either connected or waiting to connect to the BlackBerry Infrastructure.
 The endpoints proactively receive messages and securely store them persistently in local storage.

 Ephemeral endpoints are created for a short period of time and come and go frequently, such as when a web page is loaded and then closed.
 The Web and Node versions of the SDK are ephemeral endpoints.
 Ephemeral endpoints lack persistent storage and often are concerned with only a small subset of the chats and messages that are available to an identity.
-Most importantly, they aren't expected to last for a long time like an application on Android, iOS, or Linux.
+Most importantly, they aren't expected to last for a long time like an application on Android and iOS.

 Persistent endpoints can be used offline even when they aren't connected to the BlackBerry Infrastructure.
 Ephemeral endpoints do not have persistent data so there is only limited functionality when no connection to the BlackBerry Infrastructure is available.